lemonteaau/Atomic-Blog/README.md

 ## Conclusion

 This project demonstrates the basic usage of the Context API in React to manage and share state across components.
 By utilizing the `PostContext` and the `usePosts` custom hook, you can easily access and manipulate the post data in any component that needs it, without the need for prop drilling.

+## Acknowledgements

+- This project is based on a project from JONAS SCHMEDTMANN's "The Ultimate React Course".
+The course provided the foundation and guidance for building this app.
+- [Faker API](https://fakerjs.dev/) for generate fake data for testing and development.